danhetrick/ircpatch/README.md

 *irc-patch* is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

 Also includes XML::TreePP by Yusuke Kawasaki, built into the program rather than as a separate library.
-It's licensed via the same license this program uses.
+It's licensed via the same license this program, and Perl, uses.